 Innovation Grants

 The Garvey Institute for Brain Health Solutions Innovation Grants aim to provide funding for new ideas that have the potential to improve brain health through research, education, patient care and/or advocacy.
 We prioritize ideas that have the potential for substantial impact at a population level and can be sustained beyond the grant funding period.
-Examples of funded projects can be found on our current projects page.
+Examples of funded projects can be found on our funded projects page.

 APPLICATION PROCEDURE